What is a planned development?

 Why use a planned development?Historically in Wheat Ridge, all zone changes for commercial or industrial uses were required to be planned developments, which explains why there are so many properties zoned PCD and PID (there are approximately 70 PCDs and PIDs).
 The City Code also requires that all residential zone changes for properties over 1 acre in size are required to be zoned to a planned development.
-The benefit to this requirement is that through a PRD, the City has the ability to control architectural design and require higher quality design, which would not be the case under a straight residential zone district (the City does not have architectural design standards for single-family and duplex homes in R-1, R-2, R-3, etc).
-Most homes built since the 1980s in Wheat Ridge are within PRDs.
+The benefit to this requirement is that through a PRD, the City has the ability to control architectural design and require higher quality design, which would not be the case under a straight residential zone district (the City does not have architectural design standards for single-unit and duplex homes in R-1, R-2, R-3, etc).
+Many homes built since the 1980s in Wheat Ridge are within PRDs.

 No zoning code is a one-size-fits-all solution, so a planned development is also an appropriate option for an unusually shaped lot, a property with unique topography and/or access challenges, or a project with an innovative or unique development proposal.

 What’s the purpose of a planned development?The Code explicitly states that a planned developments may not be used to circumvent the spirit and intent of the zoning code; this means a planned development must still meet the overall intent of the zoning code (Section 26-102) which is to encourage high quality design, logical growth, and appropriate use of land.
-In fact, the purpose of a planned development, as stated in the Code, is specifically to “permit the establishment of well-designed, innovative developments which may not be feasible under a standard zone district, but which may be permitted through the use of an approved development plan by assuring greater control and specificity of intended development character, use, operations and maintenance, while at the same time allowing flexibility and diversity” (Section 26.301.C).
+The purpose of a planned development, as stated in the Code, is specifically to “permit the establishment of well-designed, innovative developments which may not be feasible under a standard zone district, but which may be permitted through the use of an approved development plan by assuring greater control and specificity of intended development character, use, operations and maintenance, while at the same time allowing flexibility and diversity” (Section 26.301.C).

 Unlike a traditional zone change, there are two distinct steps in establishing a planned development.
-Step one is approval of an outline development plan (ODP) that establishes the planned development zoning designation, permitted uses, underlying development parameters, and general design concepts.
-Step two is approval of a specific development plan (SDP) to provide specific site plans, building elevations, and civil documents.
+Step one is approval of an Outline Development Plan (ODP) that establishes the planned development zoning designation, permitted uses, underlying development parameters, and general design concepts.
+Step two is approval of a Specific Development Plan (SDP) to provide specific site plans, building elevations, and civil documents.
 The SDP and ODP are both approved at public hearings.